The Antidote To On-Chain Poisoning

 Now, the most nefarious attack (Zero-Value Token Transfer Attack) is rendered toothless as the amount must be absolute zero to perform it.
 It is also a safe change as 99.9% of users never purposely use absolute zero transactions.
 For the remaining 0.1%, it is of course possible to keep showing the transactions by tweaking the advanced settings of Ledger Live.

-Overall this change has a great impact, very little drawbacks, and a very short time to market.
+Overall this change has a great impact, very few drawbacks, and a very short time to market.
 For other versions of the Address Poisoning attacks, we are exploring different solutions such as secure address books, detection of scam addresses, and many more!

 Securing The Future

-As the crypto-world continues to evolve, bad actors relentlessly seek new ways to exploit vulnerabilities and target unsuspecting users.
+As the crypto world continues to evolve, bad actors relentlessly seek new ways to exploit vulnerabilities and target unsuspecting users.
 Address Poisoning is a prime example of such malicious attacks that prey on the limitations of both technology and human nature.
 By shining a light on the different types of Address Poisoning attacks and dissecting their underlying mechanisms, we aim to raise awareness and empower you to make informed decisions in your crypto journey.

 To combat these ever-evolving threats, it is crucial for wallet providers, like Ledger Live, and the broader crypto community to stay vigilant, collaborate, and develop innovative solutions to protect users.
 As we continuously improve security measures and user experience, we encourage users to stay informed, practice caution, and adopt recommended best practices.